-Passby Technologies Limited’s privacy policies and procedures cover the use of proximity and location data from the point of collection to ours and our customers’ platforms.
-Learn more here.
+Passby Technologies Limited’s privacy policies and procedures cover the use of geospatial data from the point of processing to our products and customers.

 pass_by takes data privacy very seriously.
-It forms the backbone of the proximity and location based digital industry and as a result we must ensure we are always compliant with the data we manage and handle across all applicable privacy laws and industry privacy regulations.
+It forms the backbone of the geospatial industry and as a result we must ensure we are always compliant with the data we receive from our partners and process across all applicable privacy laws and industry privacy regulations.

-- Transparent and clear disclosures on the collection of proximity and location data;
+- Transparent and clear disclosures on the processing of geospatial data;

-- User opt-in consent for the collection of location data from mobile devices
+- User opt-in consent, where applicable, for the processing of location data from mobile devices

 - Respecting and implementing users’ choices and their device settings.

-In addition, we insist that our clients and customers treat and process location and proximity data received from us in compliance with all applicable privacy laws, regulations and their own polices.
+In addition, we legally require that our clients treat and process any data products received from us in compliance with all applicable privacy laws, regulations and their own policies.

 Last updated: 3rd July 2023.

-We are concerned about privacy issues and want you to be familiar with how we collect, use and share information we receive about our clients and users and the options available to you.
-If you have any questions you may contact us (see the “Contact Us” section of our
+We are concerned about privacy issues and want you to be familiar with how we process, use and share information we receive and the options available to you.
+If you have any questions you may contact us (see the “Contact Us” section of our website).

-Passby Technologies Limited may collect the following types of data:
+Passby Technologies Limited may process the following types of Device Data:

 - IDFA, Android Advertiser ID or other type of advertising identifier (“Advertising ID”);

 - Location of the mobile device expressed as the latitude, altitude, and longitude of the mobile device and the derived identity of the location, such as a fast food restaurant